Academic Information, Resources and PoliciesBack To Top

 If the conclusion for the portfolio assessment process results in a negative decision of the award of credit, a student may appeal the decision to the college having the responsibility for the course(s) for which credit is sought.
 The basis for a portfolio assessment appeal is the student’s charge that the assessment decision was awarded through prejudice or caprice.
 The burden of proof rests with the student.

-The director will forward the appeal letter to the appropriate department chair.
+The experiential learning representative will forward the appeal letter to the appropriate department chair.
 The chair will review the student’s appeal.
 The chair will get input from the student and from the faculty assessor and may form an independent committee to review the appeal.
 The chair makes the decision on the validity of the appeal.
 If the chair concludes there is no cause for complaint, the student has the right to appeal to the dean of the college.

 If the faculty assessor is the chair, the student may go directly to the dean.
 The dean will follow the procedures as outlined above.
 The decision of the dean of the college is final.